cihansenyuz/notebook/README.md

 - saves notes to a TXT file

 update 14.01.2024
-- new feature added: marking notes as done
+- a new feature added: marking notes as done
 - some code improvements are done to the block of writing to a file.
 - some comments are added

+update 19.01.2024
+- A user interface is added
+- push button functions are implemented

 Cihan Şenyüz